abhishekgupta028/JavaScript-Hindi/README.md

 # JavaScript-Hindi
-A code repo for javascript series on Chai aur Code channel
+A code repo for learning and practicing javascript series.